samycsc4-stemandsocial/vidigal-revenue-optimizer/README.md

 Early deployment of this logic in Vidigal suggested a potential **60% reduction in transaction friction** and a **20% increase in revenue stability** by bridging the gap to global supply chains.

 ---
-*This code supports the working paper: "The Algorithm of the Street: Quantifying Trust in Vidigal's Informal Sector".*
+*This code supports the working paper: "The Algorithm of the Street: Quantifying Trust in Vidigal's Informal Sector".*# vidigal-revenue-optimizer